 Praise the LORD, O my soul….He stretches out the heavens like a tent and lays the beams of His upper chambers on their waters.
 He makes the clouds His chariot and rides on the wings of the wind.
 He makes winds His messengers, flames of fire His servants.
 (Psalm 104:1-4)

-Psalm 104 teaches that the wonder of our universe is like a blindingly brilliant neon sign pointing to the God (Father, Son, and Spirit) who created it.
+Psalm 104 teaches that our wonderful universe is like a blindingly brilliant neon sign pointing to the God (Father, Son, and Spirit) who created it.
 But we human beings can be dense.
-“Christ was in the world, and though the world was made through Him, the world did not recognize Him.”1 The Lord says that even though oxen and donkeys know their owner, we can fail to acknowledge our God.
+“Christ was in the world, and though the world was made through Him, the world did not recognize Him.”1 The Lord says that even though oxen and donkeys know their owner, we humans can fail to acknowledge our God.
 Creation’s design is intended to point us to God the Master Designer.

 Genesis 1 records that on the second day of creation, the Lord created water and the water cycle, also known as the hydrologic cycle.
 He ordains the continuous movement of water on, above, and below Earth’s surface.
 The water cycle includes evaporation, condensation, precipitation, percolation, and more.
-The water goes through different forms: liquid, ice, and vapor,and the Lord brings all the pieces together.2 The Bible doesn’t explain this scientific process but calls us to celebrate God who created and controls the water cycle:
+The water goes through different forms: liquid, ice, and vapor, and the Lord orchestrates all the pieces together.2 The Bible doesn’t explain this scientific process but calls us to celebrate God who created and controls the water cycle:

 You alone are the LORD.
 You created the heavens, the highest heavens with all their host, the earth and all that is on it, the seas and all that is in them.
 You give life to all things, and the heavenly host worships You.
 (Nehemiah 9:6)